-We help schools make change by listening to—and learning
+We help schools make change by listening to—and learning from—youth.

 A blue square.